-Building your personal brand on Instagram, Facebook, Twitter, or Youtube isn’t as easy as it looks.
-Behind every picture-perfect selfie, cheerful video, snappy tweet, and subtle product placement, people are working hard to create consistent, compelling content that keep their audiences captivated and coming back for more.
+Building your personal brand on Instagram, Facebook, Twitter or Youtube isn’t as easy as it looks.
+Behind every picture-perfect selfie, cheerful video, snappy tweet and subtle product placement, people are working hard to create consistent, compelling content that keeps their audiences captivated and coming back for more.

 If you want to be an influencer, but aren’t sure where to start, Skillshare’s got a library of classes taught by social media mavens to help you grow your personal or professional brand.
 Want a sneak peak into what they have to offer?
 Check out our round up of their best advice and you’ll be on your way to better posts in no time.

 “The number of people isn’t nearly as important as the quality of those relationships on Instagram” – Tyler McCall, Iconosquare and Instagram Marketing Strategist

 In his class, Instagram for Business: Build an Engaged Community, Tyler McCall talks about how important it is to visualize your ideal Instagram audience, their personalities, psychological profiles, and social activities so you can build content that speaks to them.
 When you are intentional about the kinds of people you want to reach, you can more effectively craft the kinds of messages and visuals that will connect with (and grow) your community.

 “If you think about the caption as an opportunity to tell a story, it helps your overall approach to Instagram….it’s a storytelling platform” – Tyson Wheatley, Photographer

 Tyson Wheatley developed an interest in Instagram after moving to Hong Kong and using the platform to share images with his American friends and family.
 In his class, Mobile Photography Basics for Instagram Success, he says that the most compelling Instagram feeds are those that either gives insight into a far-flung locales, showcases the visual details of an exciting job, or expresses the creative instincts of a particularly artistic individual.